The Spring 2019 graduating class!

 ACS-OC conducts naturalist training once or twice a year.
-The next class will begin on Thursday, August 1st, and take place every Thursday through October 24th.
+The 2020 class that was expected to being in May, is currently postponed due to Covid-19.
+We will announce the future course date once our State has reached a phase of safely being able to do so.
 To express interest for this and future classes (no obligation), please email the course instructor and facilitator, Jill Lemon, at email@example.com

 This is a great chance to learn more about whales and dolphins!
 Once you’re certified, you can represent ACS-OC on board whale-watching vessels, at schools and at other venues.